 Cohesion keeps the water molecules together.

-Surface tension holding the water molecules together as they are transported through the plant.
+Surface tension holds the water molecules together as they are transported through the plant.

 Capillary Action Definition

-Capillary action s the movement of a liquid through a narrow space as a result of cohesion, surface tension and adhesion.
+Capillary action is the movement of a liquid through a narrow space caused by cohesion, surface tension, and adhesion.

 For capillary action to work, the adhesion force between the water and plant tissues must be stronger than the cohesion between water molecules.

-Plants use two different transport systems, both of which are rows of cells which form tubes around the plant..
-The xylem transports water and minerals from the roots to the leaves while the phloem moves food substances from leaves to the rest of the plant.
+Plants use two different transport systems, both of which are rows of cells that form tubes around the plant.
+The xylem transports water and minerals from the roots to the leaves, while the phloem moves food substances from the leaves to the rest of the plant.

 Plant Stem Model

 We used straws to make a very simplified model of a plant stem.
-The xylem is the centre yellow part and phloem the blue straws.
+The xylem is the centre yellow part, and the phloem is the blue straws.

 Easy capillary action experiment